History of Natchez, Mississippi: Postwar period (1865–1900)

-Natchez made a rapid economic comeback in the postwar years, with the resumption of much of the commercial shipping traffic on the Mississippi River.
-The cash crop was still cotton, but gang agricultural slave labor came to be largely replaced by sharecropping, in which freedmen felt they had some independence.
-In many families, women left field labor to care for their own people.
-During hard times, they might work for their family and later had to take up domestic service.
+Natchez experienced a relatively rapid economic recovery after the Civil War, as commercial shipping traffic on the Mississippi River resumed.
+Cotton remained the region's dominant cash crop, but the plantation gang system, formerly based on slavery, was partially replaced by sharecropping and tenant farming, systems that offered formerly enslaved people limited autonomy while often trapping them in cycles of debt and economic dependency.
+In many Black families, women sought to leave plantation field labor to focus on childcare, family stability, and household autonomy.
+Economic hardship and widespread racism nevertheless forced many Black women into low-paid domestic labor in white households.

-In addition to cotton, the development of local industries such as logging added to the exports through the city's wharf.
-In return, Natchez saw an influx of manufactured goods from northern markets such as Cincinnati, Pittsburgh, and St. Louis.
+In addition to cotton, local industries, including logging, contributed to the city's export economy through its wharf.
+Natchez imported increasing quantities of manufactured goods from northern industrial cities such as Cincinnati, Pittsburgh, and St. Louis.

-The city's prominent place in Mississippi River commerce during the nineteenth century was reflected by the naming of nine steamboats Natchez, which traveled the lower river between 1823 and 1918.
-Many were built for and commanded by the famous Captain Thomas P. Leathers, whom Jefferson Davis had wanted to head the Confederate defense fleet on the Mississippi River.
-(This appointment never was concluded.)
-In 1885, the Anchor Line, known for its luxury steamboats operating between St. Louis and New Orleans, launched its "brag boat", the City of Natchez.
-This ship operated for a year before being lost to a fire at Cairo, Illinois, on 28 December 1886.
+Natchez's importance in nineteenth-century Mississippi River commerce was reflected in the naming of nine steamboats Natchez, which traveled the lower river between 1823 and 1918.
+Many were built for and commanded by steamboat captain Thomas P. Leathers, whom Jefferson Davis reportedly considered for command of Confederate naval forces on the Mississippi River.
+(This appointment was never concluded.)
+In 1885, the Anchor Line, known for operating upscale passenger steamboats between St. Louis and New Orleans, launched the City of Natchez, a steamboat heavily promoted for speed and luxury.
+This ship operated for a year before it was lost in a fire in Cairo, Illinois, on 28 December 1886.
 Since 1975, an excursion steamboat at New Orleans has borne the name Natchez.

-Such river commerce sustained the city's economic growth until just after the turn of the twentieth century, when steamboat traffic began to be replaced by the railroads.
+River commerce continued to support the city's economy until just after the turn of the twentieth century, when steamboat traffic began to be replaced by the railroads.
 The city's economy declined over the course of the 20th century, as did that of many Mississippi River towns bypassed by railroad traffic.
-Tourism has helped to compensate for the decline.
+In the twentieth century, tourism became an increasingly important sector of the local economy.

-After the war and during Reconstruction, the world of domestic servants in Natchez changed somewhat in response to emancipation and freedom.
-After the Civil War, most domestic servants continued to be black women.
-Often, the women were supporting children; although they were poorly paid, their domestic work produced important income for family maintenance.
-White employers often continued the paternalism that had characterized relations between slaveholders and slaves.
-They often preferred black workers to white servants.
-White men and women who worked as domestics generally held positions such as gardener or governess, while black servants worked as cooks, maids, and laundresses.
+After the war and during the Reconstruction era, labor relations within white households changed following the abolition of slavery.
+After the Civil War, many domestic workers in white households were Black women.
+Many supported children and extended family members through domestic labor; although their wages were typically low, they were often essential to household survival.
+White employers attempted to preserve racial hierarchies and paternalistic social relationships inherited from slavery, exerting greater control over the labor of Black domestic workers because of racial inequality and economic vulnerability.
+White domestic employees more frequently held supervisory or specialized positions, such as governesses and gardeners; Black workers were disproportionately concentrated in lower-paid service roles, such as cooks, maids, and laundresses.

-In 1871, Natchez opened its first co-educational public school (K-12) for African American students, the Union School.
+In 1871, Natchez established its first publicly funded coeducational school for African American students, the Union School.